JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

 This is a local integration method that can work for you if:

+* You have an iOS app with local SPM modules.
 * You've already set up a Kotlin Multiplatform project targeting iOS on your local machine.
-* You have local SPM modules in a separate iOS project in Xcode.

 ![Direct integration diagram](direct-integration-scheme.svg){width="700"}